The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

-If they are equal we keep all nodes in $X$ with the same rank as the nodes in $Y[j]$.
+If they are equal we keep all nodes in $X$ with the same rank as the nodes in $Y[j]$ (case 1).
 We do this by splitting into three cases.
-If there are the same number of nodes $X[i]$ and $Y[j]$ we add all nodes in $X[i]$ to the output and increment $i$ and $j$.
-If there are more nodes in $Y[j]$ than in $X[i]$ we add all nodes in $X[i]$ to the output and update $Y[j]$ and $Y'[j]$ to contain only the $y-x$ leftmost nodes in $Y[j]$.
+If there are the same number of nodes $X[i]$ and $Y[j]$ we add all nodes in $X[i]$ to the output and increment $i$ and $j$ (case 1(a)).
+If there are more nodes in $Y[j]$ than in $X[i]$ we add all nodes in $X[i]$ to the output and update $Y[j]$ and $Y'[j]$ to contain only the $y-x$ leftmost nodes in $Y[j]$ (case 1(b)).
 We then increment $i$ and iterate.
-If there are more nodes in $X[i]$ than in $Y[j]$ we add the first $y$ nodes in $X[i]$ to the output, increment $j$, and update $X[i]$ to contain only the nodes we did not add to the output.
+If there are more nodes in $X[i]$ than in $Y[j]$ we add the first $y$ nodes in $X[i]$ to the output, increment $j$, and update $X[i]$ to contain only the nodes we did not add to the output (case 1(c)).